 Dr Dennis Baker

-Dennis J. Baker (MPhil, PhD Cambridge) is a Senior Lecturer in Law.
+Dennis J. Baker (MPhil, PhD Cambridge) is a Reader in English Law.
 Dr Baker joined the Dickson Poon School of Law in 2008, leaving the Chinese University of Hong Kong where he had taught Criminal Law and Procedure and Penal Theory on the postgraduate JD programme.
 He has also taught undergraduate criminal law at the University of Cambridge.

 Predominantly, Dr Baker is an expert in English criminal law.
 A further core area of interest is philosophy of criminal law.
 Here, Dr Baker has written on the moral limits of the criminal law with reference to the Harm Principle, Offence Principle and Kant's Categorical Imperatives.
 Dr Baker has also written papers on developing constitutional rights to curb the growth of substantive criminal law.